kaelambda/note-grid/readme.md

 to Android: https://github.com/kshoji/javax.sound.midi-for-Android

 Their work made it straightforward to enable MIDI playback using soundfonts.
-That will be critical functionality if I go from from this proof-of-concept to building a MIDI sequencer, so I'm very thankful for both their contributions to open-source software.
+That will be critical functionality if I go from this proof-of-concept to building a MIDI sequencer, so I'm very thankful for both their contributions to open-source software.